 “Etheria,” a series focusing on women-driven genre stories that aired in 2020, featured Jacobson’s last credited role.
 She guest-starred in an episode that underscored her characteristic strength and charisma.

-Jacobson leaves behind a host of relatives, friends, and her cherished dogs, Benny and Kowalski.
+Jacobson is survived by her relatives, friends, and beloved dogs, Benny and Kowalski